-Recruitment was carried out between November and April 2004-2005, 2005-2006 and 2006-2007.
+Recruitment: Was carried out between November and April 2004-5, 2005-6 and 2006-7.
 Hospital records were checked for patients who had been admitted to Aberdeen Royal Infirmary with an exacerbation of COPD between January 2003 and March 2006.
-Each patient was recruited during a 12-month period but not necessarily immediately after hospital admission.
+Each patient was recruited during a 12 month period but not necessarily immediately after hospital admission.

-Participants

-Patients with clinician-diagnosed COPD (confirmed by spirometry to Global Initiative for Chronic Obstructive Lung Disease guidelines [8]) and who lived in their own homes within the Aberdeen City Council boundaries were invited to participate by post.
+Participants: Patients with clinician diagnosed COPD (confirmed by spirometry to GOLD guidelines8) and who lived in their own homes within the Aberdeen City Council boundaries were invited to participate by post.
 Patients living in nursing homes or sheltered accommodation were not invited.
-The majority of homes were close to the 5.4 Scottish average for energy efficiency [12] but below the 8.0 energy efficiency level (maximum score 10) required for new build houses in Scotland.
+The majority of homes were close to the 5.4 Scottish average for energy efficiency12 but below the 8.0 energy efficiency level (maximum score 10) required for new build houses in Scotland.